Need an advanced and colorful challenge? Here are 35 free dual extrusion models specially designed for your dual extruder 3D printer.

 A very simple dualstrusion project here, a flat keychain in the retro style of the 16-bit star from Super Mario World.
 What makes it so easy is that the design is more 2D than 3D, so the complexity is kept to a minimum.

-Dual Extruder 3D Printer Models #23: Tintin Rocket Ship from Destination Moon
+Dual Extruder 3D Printer Models #23: Rocket Ship from Destination Moon

-This is a loving tribute to the iconic rocket ship used by Tintin and Snowy in Destination Moon.
+This is a loving tribute to an iconic rocket ship.
 The designer made space for a lamp in the base to give it the effect of propulsion.
 It’s a pretty large project for dual extrusion, but it’s been helpfully broken down into three parts to minimize the probability of error.

 Dual Extruder 3D Printer Models #24: Parametric Woven Panel